egarcia8/LiveProjectCodeSummary/README.md

 <h2>Front-End Stories</h2>

-Style the Create and Edit pages BlogPost Model
+* <a href="https://github.com/egarcia8/LiveProjectCodeSummary/edit/main/README.md#style-the-crud-pages-for-blogpost-model">Style the CRUD Pages for BlogPost Model</a>
+* <a href="https://github.com/egarcia8/LiveProjectCodeSummary/edit/main/README.md#create-a-delete-modal-on-index-page">Create a Delete Modal on Index Page</a>

 <h3>Style the CRUD Pages for BlogPost Model</h3>
 <p>I utilized CSS and Bootstrap to customize the CRUD pages according to the requested features.
 The features included responsive buttons and input boxes, buttons with icons using Font-Awesome, and a dynamic display of the blog posts as they are created and deleted among other features.